PatrickHechler/primitive-code/README.md

     * value: `25`
     * params:
         * `X00` `id`: (`num`) the ELEMENT-ID
+        * `X01` `force`: (`num`) always try to delete the element
     * result values:
         * `X01` `success`: (`num`) `1` on success or `0` on error
-    * this operation automatically closes the given ELEMENT-ID, even when it fails
+    * this operation always closes the given ELEMENT-ID, even when it fails
+    * if `force` has a non-zero value, delete the element, even if it is still loaded somewhere else
     * this value can be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ELEMENT_MOVE` : element move
     * value: `26`